Earth Sciences

 Provides an inquiry-based hands-on laboratory and field investigations of the fundamentals of geoscience.
 Introduces the identification and interpretation of minerals, rocks, and geomorphology in the lab and in the field.
 Topographic maps, geologic maps, and Google Earth Pro are used to analyze and understand a variety of dynamic systems, including glaciers, geologic structures, and coastlines.
 Surveys geologic time and plate tectonics to gain a basic understanding of our local geologic history.
 Connections between people, resources, natural earth systems, and the geological evolution of Fredericton and regional areas are discussed.

 An alternative to ESCI 1006.
 Held after Winter exams.
 Additional fees may be levied to cover some transport costs, and students are responsible for their own accommodation in Fredericton during the field school.
-Limited Enrolment - priority will be assigned to students intending to major in a departmental program.
+Priority will be assigned to students with a declared major in earth sciences, environmental geosciences, geological studies, geological engineering, earth science - physics, or environmental sciences.

 ESCI2022Engineering Geology4 ch (3C 3L)